Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 - Protection Against Muscle Breakdown and Soreness

-Below, we will get into greater detail on the performance advantages and health benefits of taking branched-chain amino acids.
-But before we do, let’s read a full analysis on the Performance Lab® SPORT BCAA, the Best BCAA Supplement for bodybuilding:
+Below, we will get into greater detail on the performance advantages and health benefits of taking branched-chain amino acids as an intra workout or post workout supplement.
+But before we do, let’s read a full analysis on the Performance Lab® SPORT BCAA, the Best BCAA Supplement for bodybuilding.

 Performance Lab® BCAA is an ultramodern BCAA stack delivered in unique, clean, green NutriCaps® capsules for rapid delivery and absorption in exercising muscle tissue.
-Whereas many standard BCAA supplements fail to efficiently absorb—and often come in improper ratio forms— Performance Lab® BCAA’s Ajipure® and NutriGenesis® amino acids are optimized for enhanced potency and bioavailability.
+Whereas many standard BCAA supplements fail to efficiently absorb—and often come in improper ratio forms— Performance Lab® BCAA’s Ajipure® and NutriGenesis® amino acids are optimized for enhanced potency and bioavailability in a great supplement.

 Performance Lab® BCAA works by:

-- Accelerating muscle growth and slowing down muscle catabolism (breakdown) for maximum anabolic muscle capacity.
+- Accelerating muscle growth and slowing down muscle catabolism (breakdown) for maximum anabolic muscle capacity and muscle protein synthesis.

 - Energizing athletic endurance by inhibiting fatigue-inducing brain chemicals during exercise for increased training duration.